rohit-wadhwa/git-repo-tools/SECURITY.md

 ## Security Measures

-The QuickWiki for GitHub extension implements the following security measures:
+The GitRepoTools extension implements the following security measures:

 - No collection or storage of personal data
 - All settings are stored locally in the browser